Thousands march in Paris to support gay marriage

 The government's socialist and green majority is determined to pass the legislation, against which the conservative opposition has lodged some 5,000 amendments.

-Support for adoption rights for gay couples also rose by 3 percentage points, although the country remains divided on the issue, with 49 percent in favor, according to the firm.
+Support for adoption rights for gay couples also rose by 3 percentage points, although the country remains divided on the issue, with 49 percent in favour, according to the firm.

-Several government ministers took part in the march and will be among a string of celebrities at a party organized by Pierre Berge, partner of late fashion designer Yves Saint Laurent.
+Several government ministers took part in the march and will be among a string of celebrities at a party organised by Pierre Berge, partner of late fashion designer Yves Saint Laurent.

 Former French Health Minister Roselyne Bachelot was one of the few conservative politicians to support the marchers.